andresvii/HelloPico8/README.md

 # HelloPico8
-# Andres Hernandez

-Hello world featuring Pico8.
+Hello world featuring Pico8 by Andres Hernandez

 ![-Using LOAD command](LOAD.gif)
 Using the LOAD command.